vamoirid/Computer-Architecture/Lab_2/README.md

 |:-------------:|:----------------------:|
 | ![sjeng 3.4 cpi vs cost](https://github.com/vamoirid/Computer-Architecture/blob/master/Lab_2/plots/sjeng_cpivscost.png)| ![sjeng 3.4 relative cost](https://github.com/vamoirid/Computer-Architecture/blob/master/Lab_2/plots/sjeng_relativecost.png)|

+The above results clearly show the impact of the Cache Line at 128 Bytes vs Cache Line at 64 Bytes.
+It is not only the CPI value that is going down dramatically but also the Relative Cost.
+First of all we can see how the Cost raises even though CPI remain the same and we can also observe that the dramatic change in Relative Cost happens at exactly the change in Cache Line size from 64 to 128 Bytes as it was expected.
+Below are shown the setup parameters of the _Best_ option.
+It is interesting the fact that the only difference between the _Best_ and the _Cheapest_ is the Cache Line size.
+Every other change has so small impact that it is not considered valuable.
+Below are the charactestics of the _Best_:

 **L1 Instruction-Cache**: 32kB & 2-way Assocative
 **L1 Data-Cache**: 64kB & 2-way Associative
 **L2 Cache**: 2MB & 8-way Associative